 Define the test duration at each output level.
 Enter up to 200 separate levels and loop to repeat sequences without interruption.

-• Frequency range: Standard frequency range is DC-4,990Hz.
-High-frequency shock extends sample rates to 108,000Hz (VR9303 High-Frequency).
+Frequency range: Standard frequency range is DC-4,990Hz.
+High-frequency shock extends frequency range to 50,000Hz (VR9303 High-Frequency).
 Contact your sales representative for software add-ons.

 Shock Pulse Shapes